redhat-openstack/openstack-puppet-modules/README.md

 Tested on the Red Hat family versions 6 and 7, Ubuntu 12.04 and 14.04, Debian 7 Puppet (CE) 3.7.5 and DSC 2.

+From release 1.6.0 of this module, regular updates of the Cassandra 1.X template will cease and testing against this template will cease.
+Testing against the template for versions of Cassandra >= 2.X will continue.

 ## Contributers